brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 * ``ctest_options``: passed to ctest in the test_pack step (ex: ``-j4 -VV -R carto*``)
 * ``data_repos_dir``: Data repository directory.
 Mandatory when installing a non-data package (dependencies on data packages must be satisfied to install runtime packages)
 * ``default_steps``: steps performed for this package directory when bv_maker is invoked without specifying steps (typically just ``bv_maker``).
 Defaults to none, may include ``pack``, ``install_pack`` and ``test_pack``.
+* ``keep_n_older_repos``: if the package directory contains a date substitution pattern ("``%(date)s``"), a new package directory will be created every day (in automatic tests situation).
+This option specifies how to delete older package directories, by keeping only the specified latest ones.
+The default is 1: remove all but the last one.
 *  ``init_components_from_build_dir``: if ``ON`` (default), the build directory will provide the initial list of projects and components to be packaged.
 If ``OFF``, the initial list of projects and components to be packages is empty.
 * ``installer_filename``: output installer program file name.
 Mandatory unless packaging_options specify --data (data package, no installer output).
 * ``pack_version``: package version string.
 Optional.
 If not specified, it will be guessed from the python module ``brainvisa.config`` (from the *axon* project) if it is present.